kcm2/ab/references/angelbeatshd.rst

 * Chaa says that Fujimaki used to be a Yakuza member and only knows how to use his wooden sword, and doesn't know how to use guns.
 * When Yuri talks to Fujimaki, she says he seems anxious.
 Yuri doesn't believe him as he stutters when talking, but hands him an SSS uniform.
 * With the SSS uniform on, Fujimaki is ready to fight but Yuri explains that they haven't found God yet and their current enemy is Kanade.
-* Noda, feeling threatened, challanges them and Hinata stops them.
+* Noda, feeling threatened, challenges them and Hinata stops them.
 Yuri gives Fujimaki a gun and they go to practice shooting under one of the bridges.
 * Fujimaki tries shooting and is surprised by the recall.
 He then tries shooting more but keeps missing.
 * Fujimaki then explains he was a Yakuza member, but only for 1 day and explains his history.
 It brings Ooyama and others to tears.
 Yuri comments "I can't believe he had gone through so many things".
 * Yuri says to not get too carried away with their feelings and think of what the next operation should be.